 PRICE: Adults $9, Kids $5, Family Ticket $30

-BONUS: Three Fun Things to do in Geelong That the Kids will Love
+BONUS: Three Fun Things to do in Geelong with Toddlers and Kids

 1. Have a splash at Victoria’s largest water park!